 A: You must register with the appropriate competent authority:

 2. Record plant passports you receive from authorised operators* together with details of the authorised operator (name and address) who sold you the plants.
 You need to record this information (physically or digitally) for 3 years.

 The minimum information which must be recorded from the plant passport(s) supplied is Part A (the botanical name(s) of the plant(s) species concerned) and Part B (the supplying operator's registration number).
-This FAQ document highlights where Part A and Part B may be found on a plant passport.
+Click here to see where Part A and Part B may be found on a plant passport.
 The information contained with Part A and Part B is required for each trade unit (see glossary for definition of trade unit) of passported plants received.

 Although not required, recording the dates each trade unit was received, together with the client they were supplied to, will ensure good accuracy in the event of any issues in the future.

-3. Review your client list and operations; many commercial landscape contractors are required to issue plant passports
+3. Review your client list and operations; you may be required to issue plant passports

 If you undertake all landscape works for your client, from movement of plants through to planting, you do not need to issue plant passports but do need to be registered as a professional operator.

 If your client undertakes some landscape works (such as planting or moving plants) they should be registered as a professional operator and you need to be authorised to issue plant passports to them.